 World-class facilities You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
 Alongside lecture halls and workshop spaces, these include: 400-hectare commercial farm Our commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing, and arable production.
 You'll be able to apply your knowledge into practice during practical sessions on the farm and have access to farm data for a range of modules.
 Agri-Tech Centre Our on-campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP).
 The centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
-You'll have opportunities to engage with tech companies, industry and research through the centre. ' atories Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
+You'll have opportunities to engage with tech companies, industry and research through the centre.

+Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
 Some are used for specialist microbiological culturing and analysis, others for biochemistry and physiology.
 Study spaces Our University Learning Centre has books, journals, ebooks, computers and breakout study spaces.
 In addition, we have a Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.

-Top 10 We're in the top 10 UK universities for teaching quality (The Times and The Sunday Times Good University Guide, 2023) Top 10% We're in the top 10% of UK providers for student satisfaction (NSS, 2020) 100% 100% of our agriculture graduates are in employment, further study or other purposeful activity (Graduate Outcomes, 2022) HOW TO APPLY You can apply for the BSc (Hons) Agriculture degree via UCAS.
-FURTHER COURSE DETAILS For further details about this course, including the programme specification and module descriptions, please visit our document library.
-Im, . information Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
+Top 10 We're in the top 10 UK universities for teaching quality (The Times and The Sunday Times Good University Guide, 2023) Top 10% We're in the top 10% of UK providers for student satisfaction (NSS, 2020)

+HOW TO APPLY You can apply for the BSc (Hons) Agriculture degree via UCAS.
+FURTHER COURSE DETAILS For further details about this course, including the programme specification and module descriptions, please visit our document library. . information Im, 20/04/2023, 09:10 BSc (Hons) Agriculture (with Foundation Year) (2024) | University | Hartpury University and Hartpury College Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
 Changes or cancellation of courses may be necessary to ensure alignment with emerging employment areas, to comply with accrediting body requirements, revisions to subject benchmark statements or as a result of student feedback.
 We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur.
 Reflects activities after 15 months for those who graduated in 2019.
 CONTACT US ADDRESS Hartpury University and Hartpury College Gloucester GL19 3BE